First Nations and Inuit Summer Work Experience Program

 Proposals must:

-- meet the National First Nations and Inuit Youth Employment Strategy Summer Work Experience Program guidelines
+- meet the First Nations and Inuit Youth Employment Strategy Summer Work Experience: National Program Guidelines

 - be gender-balanced